merge-api/merge-hris-go/docs/DataPassthroughRequest.md

 HasRequestFormat returns a boolean if a field has been set.

+### SetRequestFormatNil

+`func (o *DataPassthroughRequest) SetRequestFormatNil(b bool)`

+ SetRequestFormatNil sets the value for RequestFormat to be an explicit nil

+### UnsetRequestFormat
+`func (o *DataPassthroughRequest) UnsetRequestFormat()`

+UnsetRequestFormat ensures that no value is present for RequestFormat, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)